almirmulahasanovic/ImdbDemoProject/Sections/SQLToCosmos.md

 ![storage account](images/SQLToCosmos/SQLToCosmos1.png)

-2. As already mentioned, most important part of the structure is mid-transformation of data into Json structure.
-Here you can see how it's transformed into ratedmovies{} hierarchy which is then mapped and passed into Cosmos DB
+2. As already mentioned, most important part of the flow is mid-transformation of data into Json structure.
+Here you can see how it's mapped into ratedmovies{} hierarchy which is then mapped and passed into Cosmos DB.
 \
 \
 ![storage account](images/SQLToCosmos/SQLToCosmos3.png)